grassrootseconomics/docs.grassecon.org/docs/legal/agreement.md

     1. Full Name:
     1. Contact Information or Service: (e.g. email or phone number)
     1. On behalf of: (e.g. If signing as a duly authorized representative of an association, business or entity)
-    1. Offering and Value: Grassroots Econonomics Foundation Services can be obtained through all twenty Million SRF Vouchers issued include:
+    1. Offering and Value: Grassroots Econonomics Foundation Services can be obtained through all two million SRF Vouchers issued include:
         1. Training and Support related to Economic Commons and Clearing Unions, Platforms, Instruments and related Member provided services
         1. Platform and Instrument reporting, creation and maintenance
         1. Software integration and customization